akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 @@snip [QuickstartServer.java]($g8src$/java/com/lightbend/akka/http/sample/QuickstartServer.java) { #http-server }

-The `bindAndhandle` method only takes three parameters; `routes`, the hostname, and the port.
+The `bindAndHandle` method only takes three parameters; `routes`, the hostname with the port and materializer.
 That's it!
-When this program runs--as you've seen--it starts an Akka HTTP server on localhost port 8080.
-Note that startup happens asynchronously and therefore the `bindAndHandle` method returns a `Future`.
+When this program runs, it starts an Akka HTTP server on localhost port 8080.
+Note that startup happens asynchronously and therefore the `bindAndHandle` method returns a `CompletionStage`.

-The code for stopping the server includes the `StdIn.readLine()` method that will wait until RETURN is pressed on the keyboard.
-When that happens, `flatMap` uses the `Future` returned when we started the server to get to the `unbind()` method.
+The code for stopping the server includes the `System.in.read()` method that will wait until RETURN is pressed on the keyboard.
+When that happens, `thenCompose` uses the `CompletionStage` returned when we started the server to get to the `unbind()` method.
 Unbinding is also an asynchronous function.
-When the `Future` returned by `unbind()` completes, the example code makes sure that the actor system is properly terminated.
+When the `CompletionStage` returned by `unbind()` completes, the example code makes sure that the actor system is properly terminated.

 ## The complete server code